-The furnace vent connector is too close to a combustible material.
-This is a hazard.
-A minimum clearance of 6" is required between the single wall vent connector and the combustible material.
+The water heater vent connector is too close to combustible material.
+The minimum clearance of 6" is required between the single wall vent connector and the combustible surface.
 The double wall type B vent requires only 1" of clearance.
-Repairs are recommended.

 KITCHEN